Marginal flows of non-entropic weak Schr\"odinger bridges: Introduction

 \paragraph*{Related literature.} In the entropic case $\ell(x) = x\log(x)-x + 1$, and with $C=0$, our results build on the well-established literature on the dynamic Schrödinger's problem.
 In particular, the characterization of the density of the optimal bridge in terms of potentials, the Schrödinger system, as well as the characterization of the flow of marginal laws (with respect to a reversible reference measure) in terms of Hamilton--Jacobi--Bellman equations are well understood in this setting, see the survey of \citet{leonard2014survey} and the references therein.
 In the non-entropic case, a first step towards understanding the infinitesimal behaviour of the quadratically penalized optimal transport was discussed in \citet{garriz2024infinitesimal}

 In the static setting, Schrödinger problems for general divergences were studied in \citet{leonard2001minimizers}.
 Regarding the study of divergence-penalized optimal transport problems, as mentioned above, an emerging body of literature investigates the effects of general penalization on the transport map.
-In particular, what can be construed as the static version of the characterization of the density of the optimal static bridge appears in the work of \citet{bayraktar2025stability} and more recently in \citet{nutz2025quadratically,gonzalez2025sparse}.
-We remind the reader that the setting of this paper corresponds to the dynamic non-entropic case, which, to the best of our knowledge, remained unexplored.
-Moreover, the present work seems to be the first Schr\"odinger problems with weak targets.
+In particular, what can be construed as the static versions of our primal and dual existence results as well as the characterization of the density of the optimal static bridge, appear in the work of \citet{bayraktar2025stability} for bounded cost function, in \cite{gonzalez2025sparse} for compactly supported $\muin$ and $\mufin$, and under fairly general assumptions in \citet{nutz2025quadratically} for quadratically penalized optimal transport, that is for $\chi^2$-divergence.

+We remind the reader that the previous references are all in the static case, whereas the setting of this paper corresponds to the dynamic non-entropic case, which, to the best of our knowledge, has remained unexplored.
+Moreover, to the best of our knowledge, the present work seems to be the first Schr\"odinger problems with weak targets.

 \paragraph*{Organization of the paper.} In the next section, we present the divergence-regularized optimal transport we are interested in, with weak terminal constraints, and state our main results before providing a few examples. \Cref{sec:preliminaries_and_examples} gathers some preparatory results for the proofs of our main results, which are presented in Section \ref{sec:proofs_of_the_main_results}.
 Some standard but frequently used results from convex analysis and variational calculus are gathered in the appendix.